Who is who in early years

 • Assisting settings with setting up their Provider Agreements

-• Helping settings to enter their claims and assisting when something goes wrong
+• Helping settings to enter their claims and assisting with any queries or system issues

-• Establishing eligibility for 30 Hours (PVIs and Schools)
+• Complete eligibility checks for 30 Hours for PVIs and Schools

 • Calculating and making payments to approximately 1000 Providers each month